marcelosantosferreira/mygreenspace/README.md

 Social Strata
 =====================

-A challange of the VanHackathon (to mygreenspace group)
+A challenge of the VanHackathon (to mygreenspace group)

 ## Description
 Home, Inbox and Lost & Found features navigation with sample data